Learn something new every day

 An umbilical cord, also known as a funis, is a tube found in placental mammals linking the unborn animal to its placenta.
 The placenta acts as a barrier within the uterus that stops many harmful substances from entering, as well as a store of energy and blood transfer for the developing embryo or fetus.

-A number of studies have linked umbilical cord length to high risks for fetal malformation and stillbirths.
+A number of studies have linked cord length to high risks for fetal malformation and stillbirths.
 While these studies are as yet inconclusive, the body of evidence appears to be growing and indicating strongly for a correlation.
-At birth a human umbilical cord ranges in length from 40-60cm, though variations can be more extreme in rare cases.
+At birth, a human umbilical cord ranges in length from 15-23 inches (40-60 cm), although variations can be more extreme in rare cases.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!